Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 ./scripts/get_raw_data.ps1
 ```

 After the command is ran, you will be redirected to a browser.
 Select the email address that you have provided to the adminstrator — ideally, he or she would have whitelisted your email address as a test user.

+<p align="center">
+    <img src="docs/images/test.png" height="250", alt="Test Users">
+</p>

 Next, give all access to DVC remote storage to access your Google Drive.
 Once this is completed, you should see all the raw data populated within the [`data/01_raw/`](data/01_raw/) directory.
 It may take a while for all the data to be downloaded if this is your first time pulling in the raw data.

 > [!TIP]
-> Should you encounter any issues, please consult an administrator.
+> If you encounter any issues, please consult an administrator.
 Usually, an error occurs when you have selected the wrong email address or that the provided email address has not been whitelisted.

-For more information, refer to this [user guide](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#using-a-custom-google-cloud-project-recommended) in DVC documentation.
+For more information, refer to this [user guide](https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#using-a-custom-google-cloud-project-recommended) documentation in DVC.

-<p align="center">
-    <img src="docs/images/test.png" height="250", alt="Test Users">
-</p>

 ### Data Versioning <a id="data-versioning"></a>